 We don’t pretend to have even five percent of all the answers, but we do know a lot of smart people.
 Primary among them are our readers; we hope your contributions will make the Lab a collaborative exchange of ideas.
 Tell us what’s happening around you, or what should be.

 We hope you enjoy the work we do, and that you’ll join the conversation as it evolves.

-Joshua Benton is director of the Nieman Journalism Lab.
-Before spending a year at Harvard as a 2008 Nieman Fellow, he spent 10 years in newspapers, most recently at The Dallas Morning News.
-His reports on cheating on standardized tests in the Texas public schools led to the permanent shutdown of a school district and won the Philip Meyer Journalism Award from Investigative Reporters and Editors.
+Joshua Benton is director of the Nieman Journalism Lab, which he founded in 2008.
+Before spending a year at Harvard as a Nieman Fellow, he spent 10 years in newspapers, most recently at The Dallas Morning News.
+His reports there on cheating on standardized tests in the Texas public schools led to the permanent shutdown of a school district and won the Philip Meyer Journalism Award from Investigative Reporters and Editors.
 He has reported from 10 foreign countries, been a Pew Fellow in International Journalism, and three times been a finalist for the Livingston Award for International Reporting.
 Before Dallas, he was a reporter and rock critic for The Toledo Blade.
-He is a big nerd who started blogging when Bill Clinton was still president.
+He’s a proud Cajun from small-town south Louisiana who wrote his first HTML in 1994.

 Established in 1938, the Nieman Foundation for Journalism at Harvard administers the oldest fellowship program for journalists in the world.
 More than 1,300 journalists of accomplishment from 88 countries have received Nieman Fellowships and benefited from a year of study and exploration at Harvard University.
 The annual deadline to apply for a fellowship is December 15 for international journalists and January 31 for Americans.